cyneuro/bmtool/README.md

 - [ZAP](#zap)
 - [Tuner](#single-cell-tuning)
 - [VHalf Segregation](#vhalf-segregation-module)
+#### Jupyter Notebook for how to use passive properties, current injection, FI curve, and ZAP can be found [here](examples/single_cell/).
+There are versions with example how to use single cells in HOC format and in the Allen Database format.

 #### The single cell module can take any neuron HOC object and calculate passive properties, run a current clamp, calculate FI curve, or run a ZAP.
 The module is designed to work with HOC template files and can also turn Allen database SWC and json files into HOC objects and use those.
 The examples below uses "Cell_Cf" which is the name of a HOC templated loaded by the profiler.
+E

 #### First step is it initialize the profiler.